ocaml/dune/doc/hacking.rst

 - **OCaml**
 - **OCamlFormat**, and ``ocamlformat`` is the command.
 - ``odoc``, always in monospace.
 - **opam**.
-Can be capitalised as Opam in titles and at the beginning of sentences only, as the official name is formatted opam.
+Can be capitalised as Opam at the beginning of sentences only, as the official name is formatted opam.
+Even in titles, headers, and subheaders, it should be all lowercase: opam.
 The command is ``opam``.
 - **esy**.
 Can be capitalised as Esy.
 - **Nix**.
 The command is ``nix``.
 - **Js_of_ocaml** can be abbreviated **JSOO**.